 Don't get hung up on chasing #1 rankings for every keyword.
 Instead, prioritize terms that drive valuable traffic and conversions.
 A #3 ranking for a high-intent, transactional keyword often delivers more value than a #1 ranking for a low-intent informational term.

 Use tools like Semrush or SE Ranking to monitor your rankings daily.
 Look for trends and sudden changes that might indicate algorithm updates or increased competition.
-Quick identification of ranking drops allows you to react swiftly and minimize potential traffic losses.
+Quickly identifying ranking drops allows you to react swiftly and minimize potential traffic losses.
+SE Ranking can even help you identify traffic forecasting opportunities.

 Pay attention to SERP features like featured snippets, local packs, and image carousels.
 Optimizing for these can significantly increase your client's visibility, even if you're not in the #1 organic position.